 What is the Avoidant-Dismissive Attachment Style?

 The avoidant-dismissive attachment style is one of the insecure attachment styles.
 Don’t take the word insecure to heart, because it is my estimate that eighty percent or more of Americans have attachment style issues related to us needing to learn more about how parenting impacts us as children.
-However do note, people with an avoidant-dismissive attachment style can struggle to build a loving relationship, as they tend to dismiss or avoid other people’s feelings, partly due suppressing their own feelings and emotions, and an intense focus on their own goals.
+However do note, people with an avoidant-dismissive attachment style can struggle to build a loving relationship, as they tend to dismiss or avoid other people’s feelings, partly due to suppressing their own feelings and emotions, and an intense focus on their own goals.
 An avoidant-dismissive person can be very self-focused: CEOs, leaders, athletes, scientists and professors can tend to be in the avoidant-dismissive spectrum due to being more focused on self, rather than on building relationships.

 An avoidant-dismissive person can struggle to tolerate regular emotional intimacy, as the closeness makes them feel trapped or that the relationship is over-bearing.
 They are wary of closeness and hesitate to build an emotional connection with others.
 They can’t trust others easily, and stay emotionally unavailable in relationships.
 Neither do they want to rely on others, nor do they allow people to rely on them.
 They feel safer and more comfortable caring for themselves and behave as if they don’t need the support and care of others.